 A large career library.

 The Hood College Counseling Center serves as the primary mental health resource for Hood undergraduate and graduate students.
 Our mission is to create a supportive environment that encourages student growth, development, life skills, and psychological well-being.
 While being student centered, we strive to address barriers and challenges to student success.
 Services include individual, couples, and group counseling, crisis management, assessments, consultation and referral to off-campus resources.
 Students come to the Counseling Center with a wide range of concerns.
-Appointments are Monday through Friday when the college is in session.

 The Office of Diversity and Inclusion provides support for underrepresented student populations.
 The Director of Diversity and Inclusion advocates for populations such as students of color and LGBTQ and supports fair treatment for all students, faculty, staff, and guests through campus policy and best practices.
 Throughout the year, students are provided with a variety of services to help foster a more inclusive community.
 Such services include diversity training, workshops, seminars, referrals, on- and off-campus resources, and professional staff who support and advocate for issues of awareness, equality and inclusivity.